-Medications are often panaceas, providing relief.
-Yet, when they get in the hands of children, they can also prove dangerous, even fatal.
-According to the organization Safe Kids, in 2017 there were more than 50,000 visits to the emergency room by children under the age of 6 due to accidental medicine poisoning.
+Medications are often panaceas, providing relief when you’re sick.
+But, in the hands of children, they can be dangerous, even fatal.
+In 2017 alone, there were more than 50,000 visits to the emergency room by children under the age of 6 due to accidental medicine poisoning, according to Safe Kids, a nonprofit that works to help keep kids safe from injuries.
 In the vast majority of these instances, kids accessed drugs when caregivers weren’t looking.

-While every parent and caregiver may start out with the best of intentions and store pills in an inaccessible location, sometimes convenience wins out.
+Every parent and caregiver starts out with the best of intentions and stores pills in an inaccessible location, but sometimes convenience wins out.
 If your child has a fever, you might end up stashing the Tylenol in a nightstand, leaving it on the kitchen counter, or throwing it in a tote bag when running out the door.

-Safe Kids—a nonprofit that works to help keep kids safe from injuries—says that little ones often find medicine in places within sight and reach, such as countertops, pillboxes, purses, diaper bags, refrigerators, and reachable cabinets.
-According to a 2017 report from Safe Kids Worldwide, in three out of five accidental poisonings involving young children, the medicine was not in its usual or “normal” storage location.
+It’s in these moments when little ones find medication in places within sight and reach—such as countertops, pillboxes, purses, diaper bags, refrigerators, and cabinets.
+Several reports indicate that in the majority of accidental poisonings involving young children, the medicine was not in its usual or “normal” storage location.

 “Any medication—including over-the-counter and herbal or supplement products—can be a true safety hazard to children,” according to Jeanie Jaramillo-Stametz, Pharm.D., an assistant professor in pharmacy practice at Texas Tech University Health Sciences Center, School of Pharmacy.
 Even eye drops and diaper cream can pose a safety hazard.
 To make sure that medication is easy to identify, keep it in its original packaging.

-For safe storage, always keep OTC and prescription drugs hidden, high-up location, ideally under lock and key, recommends Dr. Jaramillo-Stametz.
+Always store drugs in a hidden, high-up location, ideally under lock and key, recommends Dr. Jaramillo-Stametz.
 When determining a good spot, keep in mind that kids are climbers (for instance, onto a toilet to reach a medicine cabinet).
 The Safe Kids 2017 report revealed that in half of over-the-counter medicine poisoning cases, it was because a child had climbed on a chair, toy, or other item to reach it.

 Child-resistant and child-safety caps are a great invention—but don’t let them lull you into a false sense of security.
 “Medication safety caps are never child-proof,” Dr. Jaramillo-Stametz emphasizes.
 “They are child-resistant, but there are children out there who are still able to open these caps.”